smallk/smallk.github.io/pages_documentation_installation.md

 		./bin/example ../data

-The output will be similar to the following (it won’t be identical because some problems are randomly initialized):
+Note: the output will be *similar* to the following not identical since some problems are randomly initialized:

 	Smallk major version: 1